This article was written by a young person from Wigan.

-If you have been told by your doctor that you do have a mental health issue and you are confused about what this could mean for you, the following links give more information about several types of mental health issues and possible therapies and treatments, as well as some suggestions of things that everybody can do to help you stay mentally well.
+If you have been told by your doctor that you do have a mental health issue and you are confused about what this could mean for you, the following links give more information about the support available, the types of mental health issues and possible therapies and treatments, as well as some suggestions of things that everybody can do to stay mentally well.

 If you need to talk to someone now you can call:

 - 24/7 mental health crisis line - Call 01942 636395 if you’re feeling overwhelmed with emotional stress and anxiety, don’t suffer in silence.
 You can talk to someone anytime of the day or night.

 - Childline - Call 0800 11 11 for their free 24 hour helpline

 - Samaritans - Call 08457 90 90 90 for their free 24 hours helpline.